wemlaztdj/python-challenge/README.md

 The greatest decrease in profits (date and amount) over the entire period.

-and export a text file with the results.
+Print the analysis to the terminal and export the results to a text file.
+The results file is shown below.

 ![example](https://github.com/wemlaztdj/python-challenge/blob/main/Screenshot/PyBank_analysis.png)